 Online banking is a safe, reliable way of making payments, so schedule payments on the last day that they are due.
 This will allow you to avoid any late fees while being able to use the funds as long as possible.

 Use the entire waiting period for payments.
-Pay on time, but don’t pay on day 1 of a 30 day period.
+Pay on time, but don’t pay sooner than you must.

 Create relationships with your suppliers.
-By being open and honest they will be more compassionate if a payment needs to be delayed.
+By being open and honest, they might be more compassionate if a payment needs to be delayed.

 How to Create a Cash Flow Model